oVirt/ovirt-site/source/release/4.4.8/index.md

 - brick setup log is removed 30 days from its creation time

+#### oVirt Host Dependencies

+ - [BZ 1955375](https://bugzilla.redhat.com/show_bug.cgi?id=1955375) **[cinderlib] Provide cinderlib prerequisites in host and engine installation**

+   Feature:

+Automatically install dependencies required for using cinderlib with ceph

+Reason:

+Currently users are required to manually install cinderlib and ceph dependencies like python3-cinderlib, python3-os-brick (on each host) and ceph-common.
+To make installation simpler, the dependencies will be installed automatically.

+Result:

+Now cinderlib+ceph dependencies are pulled automatically on the ovirt-engine host and vdsm hosts. ceph-common and python3-cinderlib will be installed on the ovirt-engine host, ceph-common and python3-os-brick will be installed on the vdsm hosts.

 #### oVirt Ansible collection

  - [BZ 1991171](https://bugzilla.redhat.com/show_bug.cgi?id=1991171) **Backup was created by version '4.4.7.7' and can not be restored using the installed version 4.4.7.6**

-   Since version 4.4.7, engine-backup refuses to restore to a version older than the one used for backup.
-This makes 'hosted-engine --restore-from-file' fail, if the latest appliance is older than the latest engine.
-With this release, such a case will not fail, but instead prompt the user to ssh to the engine vm and fix the restore issue.
+   Since Red Hat Virtualization 4.4.7, the engine-backup refuses to restore to a version older than the one used for backup.
+This causes 'hosted-engine --restore-from-file' to fail if the latest appliance is older than the latest Manager.

-doc team: I also created a doc bug 1991914 for this.
+In this release, such a scenario does not fail, but prompts the user to connect via SSH to the Manager virtual machine and fix the restore issue.

  - [BZ 1967530](https://bugzilla.redhat.com/show_bug.cgi?id=1967530) **[RFE] Support enabling FIPS on the engine VM**